Kou-ding/Prisoner-s-Dilemma/README.md

 |23/05/2025|Genetic WinPrisoner tournament|20%|

 ## Documentation
-Each player has their own history matrix which has dimensions Rounds x Strategies.
+Each player has their own history matrix which has dimensions Rounds x Players.
 This allows us to store how a player played throughout all of their encounters with other players.